Quiterie90/Primer_Removal/README.md

 ## Output files
 Two fastq output files are generated:
-- one containing the trimmed reads -> FileName_trimmed.fastq
+- one containing the trimmed reads: FileName_trimmed.fastq
-- one containing the discarded reads -> FileName_failed.fastq
+- one containing the discarded reads: FileName_failed.fastq